apache/spark/docs/monitoring.md

     <td>spark.history.retainedApplications</td>
     <td>50</td>
     <td>
-      The number of application UIs to retain.
-If this cap is exceeded, then the oldest applications will be removed.
+      The number of application UIs to retain in the cache.
+If this cap is exceeded, then the oldest applications will be removed from the cache.
     </td>
   </tr>
   <tr>
     <td>spark.history.ui.maxApplications</td>
     <td>Int.MaxValue</td>
     <td>
       The number of applications to display on the history summary page.
-Application UIs are still available even if they are not displayed on the history summary page.
+Application UIs are still available by accessing their URLs directly even if they are not displayed on the history summary page.
     </td>
   </tr>
   <tr>